aliozgur/aliozgur.github.io/_posts/2015-05-13-bilgi-softdev-git-workflow.md

 # SIS Web Environments

 ## Test Environment
-This environment is used by product owners ( our customers ) to test if we have the right implementation of a feature or hotfix.
+This environment is used by the product owners for tesing purposes and validate the implementation of a feature or hotfix.
-For our web apps this is a web farm environment which is accessible through https://subtest.bilgi.edu.tr (This is not a valid url :)
+For our web apps this is a web farm environment.

-* Applications deployed on this environment use our test databases running on test servers
+* Applications deployed to this environment use our test databases running on the test servers
-* Apps are built and **deployed** to test environment by Jenkins when we push code to our **staging** branch in respective Git repository.
+* Apps are built and **deployed** to the test environment by Jenkins when we push code to the **staging** branches

-> Classic ASP site is deployed manually by using old school methods (diff, merge manually).
+> Classic ASP site is deployed manually (diff then merge).

 ## Production Environment
 This environment is the production environment.
-For our web apps this is a web farm environment which is accessible through https://subprod.bilgi.edu.tr (This is not a valid url :)
+For our web apps this is a web farm environment

 * Apps deployed on this environment use our production databases.
-* Apps are built and **deployed** to production environment by Jenkins when we push code to our **master** branch in respective Git repository.
+* Apps are built and **deployed** to production environment by Jenkins when we push code to the **master** branches

-> Classic ASP site is deployed manually by using old school methods (diff and merge manually).
+> Classic ASP site is deployed manually (diff then merge).

 ## Local Development Environments
-All development and debugging happens on the developers own local environment.
+All development and debugging happens on the developers' own local environment.

-* Local IIS is used
+* We use local IIS
-* All database development happens on dev databases running on servers
+* All database development happens on central development databases
-* Before merging branches to **staging** make sure your feature/hotfix database scripts are updated on the test database
+* Before merging branches to **staging** we update feature/hotfix database scripts on central test databases

-**BE AWARE**, Test database is periodically restored from production database.
-You can lose your changes if you develop on test databases.
+* Test databases are periodically restored from the production databases.

 # Exceptions
-* Desktop applications do not follow the environment branchging described in this document.
-Modifications to these apps will be pushed to **master** branch by the developer.
+* Desktop applications do not follow the environment branchging workflow.
+Modifications to these apps are  pushed to the **master** branch by the developer
-* Moodle customizations will not follow the environment branching flow, we have branch per Moodle version and the developer will push directly to **master** branch.
+* Moodle customizations do not follow the environment branching workflow, we have branch per Moodle version and the developer pushes directly to the **master** branch

 # Branches

 ## Environment Branches
-These are the branches which will live forever on our remote origin.
+These are the branches which live forever on our remote origin.

 * master (*is protected*) (Production Environment)
 * staging (Test Environment)
 * develop (Local Development Environment)

 ## Supporting branches
 These branches are eventually deleted but may live for a short or a very long period.
-You can have those branches only on your local repo, but when the time comes for integrating your changes or code review you will have to push them to the remote origin.
+Before a code review session or when the time comes for integration with environment branches we push these branches to the remote origin.

 * Feature ( feature/JiraKey )
 * Hotfix ( hotfix/JiraKey )

 ### Shared Branches
-In case we have a very big feature which will be developed by more than one person we will push that branch to remote origin immediately after branching before any developemnt begins.
-All the developers working on that big feature will rebase and push to this shared supporting branch.
+If we have a very big feature which will be developed by more than one person we push that branch to the remote origin immediately after branching and before any development begins.
+All the developers working on that big feature rebase from and push to this shared supporting branch.

 # The Workflow